Head and neck cancer - what you need to know

 There are a range of symptoms which might be head and neck cancer – but they are much more likely to be something far less serious.

-The most common signs of head and neck cancer are a lump on your neck or a hoarse voice, which have not gone away after three weeks, but you can find the full range of symptoms on this NHS website: NHS Head and Neck Cancer
+The most common signs of head and neck cancer are a lump on your neck or a hoarse voice, which have not gone away after three weeks.

 Most people are cured of head and neck cancer if doctors find it early enough – but if you wait until it gets worse, you might not have a full recovery.